WordPress/openverse/documentation/projects/proposals/trust_and_safety/content_report_moderation/20231208-implementation_plan_django_admin_moderator_access.md

   - provider/source
   - links to foreign landing url and Openverse.org page for the work
 - A chronological list of all moderation decisions for the work
-- A chronological list of all reports for the work regardless of status
+- A chronological list of all reports for the work
-  - Include at least the following columns: status, description, reason, date
+  - Include at least the following columns: description, reason, date

 The idea here is that the "report view" is not focused on taking an action for a single _report_, but rather showing all relevant information for a single work